CalyxOS/calyxos.org/pages/community/index.md

 ## Chat

 All below channels are on Matrix.
+They are public and unencrypted.
 You can click the link to directly connect to the channel, or using one of the [clients](https://matrix.org/clients/)

 ### Main channel
 * CalyxOS: **[#CalyxOS:matrix.org](https://app.element.io/#/room/#CalyxOS:matrix.org)**